neustar/string-similarity/README.md

 The string similarity project designs and implements new string similarity metrics and efficient algorithms to obtain them.
 Given any two strings, the program (tool) in this open source returns various percentile metrics showing how similar the two strings are.
 The current version of this project has implementations of the following six new and one existing (common) string similarity metrics.

-1. `Compute-Distance Metric`: Compute-distance metric is based on length of the longest matching subsequence group and length of longest of the two input strings.
+1. `Compute-Distance Metric`: Compute-distance metric is based on length of the longest matching subsequence group (where matching characters are not necessarily consecutive) and length of longest of the two input strings.

 2. `Weighted Compute-Distance Metric`:  Weighted compute-distance metric is based on the longest matching subsequence group and a weighted average of lengths of the longest and shortest strings.

 3. `Weighted Similarity Metric (Subsequences based)`: This metric is based on lengths of all matching subsequence groups and lengths of the two strings.

-4. `Weighted Similarity Metric (Substrings based)`: This metric is based on lengths of all matching substring groups and lengths of the two strings.
+4. `Weighted Similarity Metric (Substrings based)`: This metric is based on lengths of all matching substring groups (where matching characters are consecutive) and lengths of the two strings.

 5. `Square Root Similarity Metric`: The square root similarity metric is based on sizes of all matching subsequence groups and weighted lengths of the two strings.